Usmanmd009/Adventure_works_Analysis/README.md

 ### DATA DICTIONARY

-SCustomer: This table contains information about customers, including demographic data like age, gender, and income.
+Customer: This table contains information about customers, including demographic data like age, gender, and income.
 It is connected to the Sales.SalesOrderHeader and Sales.SalesTerritory tables through customer IDs.

 Sales.SalesPerson: This table contains information about salespeople, including names and contact information.
 It is connected to the Sales.SalesOrderHeader table through salesperson IDs.